TheStaticTurtle/website_blog/content/posts/20240912_OpensourceBidiSDItoFiber/index.md

 **WARNING: This is a stupidly long article, it details the concept, design, and construction phases thoroughly, you'll need probably more than 45 min to really read it**

 Every once in a while, I have the pleasure of working with my local choir.
-Every few years they perform on stage featuring around 3 hours of music.
-In the past, my involvement was mostly behind the scenes, helping out wherever I could.
+Every few years they perform on stage featuring around 3 hours of music 🎶.
+In the past, my involvement was mostly behind the scenes👻, helping out wherever I could.
 However, last year, I decided to take on a more ambitious role and conduct an experiment that would elevate the entire performance.

-I took every piece of video equipment I could get my hands on and set out to not only record the shows but also provide live Image Magnification (IMAG) of the band.
-This was a significant step up from previous years, where recording had been outsourced with mixed results.
-The idea was to bring a new level of engagement for both the audience and the performers, while also creating a high-quality record of the event.
+I took every piece of video equipment I could get my hands on and set out to not only record the shows but also provide live Image Magnification (IMAG) of the band 🎥.
+This would be a significant step up from previous years, where recording had been outsourced with mixed results.
+The idea was to bring a new level of engagement for both the audience and the performers, while also creating a high-quality record of the event 🎞.

-The experiment turned out to be a resounding success.
-The live IMAG was enthusiastically received by both the singers and the audience, adding a dynamic visual element that enhanced the overall experience.
-It allowed those seated further back to see the intricate work of the musicians.
-As for the recording, the quality far exceeded my expectations, surpassing in many ways what had been achieved in previous years.
+The rest of the tech staff later admited that they were, at first, skeptical of this 🤨.
+But it turned out to be a resounding success.
+The live IMAG was enthusiastically received by both the singers and the audience, adding a dynamic visual element that enhanced the overall experience 🥳.
+It allowed those seated further back to see the work of the musicians 🥁.
+As for the recording, the quality far exceeded my expectations, surpassing in many ways what had been achieved in previous years 🤩.

+{{<todo>}} Photo IMAG {{</todo>}}

 ## Why

 Last year's show was pretty awesome, but I always want to improve things.
 Something that's been bugging me in my video setup is, that, it was kind of a mess.
-I mean, we had HDMI cables here, SDI there, some RTSP streams, and even NDI feeds.
-Talk about a tech salad!
+I mean, I had HDMI cables here, SDI there, some RTSP streams, and even NDI feeds.
+Talk about a tech salad 🥗!

 Don't get me wrong, it worked... mostly.
-But I had to run custom scripts before the show and more than once the IMAG showed the blank elgato logo or a freezed frame.
+But I had to run custom scripts 📜 before the show and more than once the IMAG showed the blank elgato logo or a freezed frame ⬛.
 So I kept thinking, "There's gotta be a better way to do this."

-The issue always had been the budget, I was at the time an apprentice in a different field with no contacts or knowledge in the AV production world.
-Video isn't exactly cheap, and it evolves very quickly, the quality always need to increase.
+The issue always had been the budget 💰, I was at the time an apprentice in a different field with no contacts or knowledge in the AV production world.
+Video isn't exactly cheapest part of a live production, and the technology evolves very quickly, the quality always need to increase.

-So for next show, I want to do one thing: simplify the heck out of my video system, specifically transport.
+So for next show, I want to do one thing: simplify the heck out of my video system, specifically transport 🔌.

 I started digging into different options and, there are a few contenders:

   - **NDI:** This system is pretty slick.
-But there is a catch, you either need fancy cameras that speak NDI right out of the box or you gotta shell out for converters that will set me back at least 300 euros a pop.
-Ouch!
+But there is a catch, you either need fancy cameras that speak NDI right out of the box or you gotta shell out for converters that will set me back at least 300 euros a pop 🙁.
   - **RTSP:** Now, this one's tempting.
 It's really good, but it's got a bit of a lag issue.
 And, you still need converter boxes.
 They're a bit cheaper though.
-  - **HDMI:** It's pretty reliable but has severe length issue unless you use active cables.
+  - **HDMI:** It's pretty reliable but has severe length issue 🔭 unless you use active cables.
   - **SDI:** Now we're talking!
 This is like the goldilocks of video options for me.
 It's not dirt cheap, but compared to the others, it's a steal.
 You can find affordable converters to and from HDMI, and it's used all over the place in pro setups.

 But wait, it gets better!
-SDI's got a neat trick up its sleeve - you can easilly convert it to fiber.
+SDI's got a neat trick up its sleeve - you can easilly convert it to fiber ⚪.

 My idea is the following: an MPO-12 breakout (fancy connector with 12 fibers) and an armored MPO-12 cable.
 Throw in a DIY stage box, and boom!
-We're in business.
+We're in business, one cable, multiple cameras.

-This setup would be like the Swiss Army knife of video transport.
-I'm looking at 2 fibers for 10Gb ethernet, at least 8 for video feeds, and I've even got 2 spares that I'll use for audio (maybe).
+This setup would be like the Swiss Army knife 🔪 of video transport.
+I'm looking at 2 fibers for 10Gb ethernet 🌐, at least 8 for video feeds 📹, and I've even got 2 spares that I'll use for audio (maybe).

 However, the cost of fiber converters can be a hurdle, almost as much as IP converters (NDI/RTSP).
-For example, Blackmagic offers a 12G SDI to fiber converter priced at around 155 EUR:
+For example, Blackmagic offers a 12G SDI to fiber converter priced at around 155 EUR 💸:

 {{< og "https://www.blackmagicdesign.com/fr/products/miniconverters/techspecs/W-CONM-29" >}}

-While this is a reliable and professional option, the price tag is a bit hefty for a project that’s meant to be low-cost and accessible.
+While this is a reliable and professional option, the price tag is a bit hefty for a project that's meant to be low-cost and accessible.
 I don't really need 8k video, 1080p60 is more than fine for IMAG so 3G sdi will do.

 Unfortunatly I couldn't find a cheaper alternative even for lower data rates.
 I was on the lookout for more budget-friendly alternatives, and purely by chance, I stumbled upon this post by twi_kingyo.